nsummers98/Final-Project/README.md

 ## Introduction
 This project is a roguelike 2D dungeon crawler, inspired by the myth of Daedalus's Labyrinth from Greek mythology.
-It involves a player navigating a randomly generated dungeon of rooms in corridors in search of magical runes to unlock the door into the next level.
+It involves a player navigating a randomly generated dungeon of rooms and corridors in search of magical runes to unlock the door into the next level.
 The game has no defined end and so the player could, in theory, play forever... if they survive that long.
 Like Daedalus's Labyrinth, the dungeon in the game has a monster prowling through it.
 The monster deals massive damage to the player, who is unable to attack the ferocious beast and so must resort to outsmarting and outrunning the beast.
 Fortunately, the player is able to heal himself by